-Long Meadow: Hollywood stars Michael Douglas, Catherine Zeta-Jones shine where 'Sugar King' reigned
+Long Meadow: Hollywood's Michael Douglas, Catherine Zeta-Jones shone where 'Sugar King' reigned

 Franz Otto Matthiessen purchased the 12-acre Long Meadow estate west of North Broadway between the Hudson River and the Old Croton Aqueduct in 1865 and built this mansion overlooking the river.
 Pictured is the rear of the house ca. 1900.
 Matthiessen died in 1901 a widower whose children had both died young, leaving the estate to relatives.
 In 1929, a series of renovations took place including a simplification of the roof line and the addition of wings with brick exteriors on either side of the original yellow stone center.
 (From Irvington 'Then & Now', 2009, by Judith Doolin Spikes and Anne Marie Leone)

-Long Meadow, the iconic estate that is home today to Hollywood royalty Michael Douglas and Catherine Zeta-Jones, was once part of the 62-acre Matthiessen Park estate, an amalgam of the estates of the historic , Dunham and Matthiessen families of Irvington, New York.Tiffany
+Long Meadow, the iconic estate most recently home to Hollywood royalty Michael Douglas and Catherine Zeta-Jones, was once part of the 62-acre Matthiessen Park estate, an amalgam of the estates of the historic , Dunham and Matthiessen families of Irvington, New York.Tiffany

 Franz Otto Matthiessen, an immigrant sugar magnate known as “The Sugar King,” originally purchased his 12-acre estate to the immediate north of neighboring Tiffany Park in 1865, just two years after Tiffany & Co. founder Charles Lewis Tiffany had established that estate.